Back to all posts

 This is where the real resource planning magic happens; as a resource manager, you’re responsible for identifying which team members are best equipped to complete the project work.

 As you’ve already identified the criteria of all the resources needed, the next step is to match resources to projects and project tasks based on each person's unique skills and experience.
+This stage can be further divided into three steps.

 Stage 4: Ongoing resource management